theJYC/LinkInABit/README.md

 JavaScript (ES6) was used to grab key information from a LinkedIn profile's page and relay the data to the extension.
 <br/>

-The data was stored as the below object notation:
+The data was stored in the following object form:

 ```js
     {